wehrdesigns/Electric_Imp_AC_Power_Monitor/README.md

 Build your own AC Power monitor with an Electric Imp!

-This design uses an Current Transformer to sense current.
+This design uses a Current Transformer to sense current.

 The circuit that works with this code is located on upverter.com